-In genera I, a communicative material must include the following information: Objectives and established argument Useful information about how the system works Actions to be carried out as part of the campaign As mentioned in 2.1.3 section, materials should include graphs or other visual means to highlig information.
-Normally, this material is divided into two parts: one for general information and o more specific information, which clearly explains all aspects of the new system, including: The service schedule and information about the collection method The types of services provided The payment options The ways of acquiring the required items (bins, bags, and ID cards, among others) Practical examples of how to calculate the charge, with clear explanations of the calculation method so that everyone can apply it to their case.
-The sanctions that are envisaged in case of non-compliance. e different kinds of communicative materials, of different extent, and each one will be used to the main objective of the action being carried out: I Brochure or information leaflet.
-Brief item with basic information about the new charge or service.
+In general, a communicative material must include the following information:

+Objectives and established argument Useful information about how the system works Actions to be carried out as part of the campaign informatio oned in 2.1.3 section, materials should include graphs or other visual means to highlight the on.
+Normally, this material is divided into two parts: one for general information and one for cific information, which clearly explains all aspects of the new system, including: The service schedule and information about the collection method The types of services provided The payment options The ways of acquiring the required items (bins, bags, and ID cards, among others) Practical examples of how to calculate the charge, with clear explanations of the calculation method so that everyone can apply it to their case.
+The sanctions that are envisaged in case of non-compliance. e different kinds of communicative materials, of different extent, and each one will be used to the main objective of the action being carried out: • Brochure or information leaflet.
+Brief item with basic information about the new charge or service. • Institutional information letter.
+Letter, nominal or not, which usually kicks off the communications campaign.
 Institutional information letter.
+Letter, nominal or not, which usually kicks off the İ Institutional information letter.
 Letter, nominal or not, which usually kicks off the communications campaign.
 Magazine or guide.
-Larger format element that allows to delve deeper into the subject, such as justifying the change to a new charge, showing simulations, etc. Magnet.
-Small element with information that will be searchable and accessible.
+Larger format element that allows to delve deeper into the subject, such Institutional information letter.
+Letter, nominal or not, which usually kicks off the communications campaign.
+Magazine or guide.
+Larger format element that allows to delve deeper into the subject, such as justifying the change to a new charge, showing simulations, etc.